libktx/ktx/ashley/README.md

 `ktx-ashley` provides extensions and utilities for using [Ashley](https://github.com/libgdx/ashley) with Kotlin:

-- `Engine.add` and `Engine.entity` extension methods provide type-safe building DSL for creating non-pooled `Entities`
 - `PooledEngine.add` and `PooledEngine.entity` extension methods provide type-safe building DSL for creating pooled `Entities`
-    - Note: ensure that extensions are imported from the correct package `ktx.ashley.engine.pool.*`, otherwise the `Engine` extensions will be imported entities and components will not be pooled
 - `mapperFor` factory method for create `ComponentMapper` instance.
 - `ktx.ashley.entities.*` accessors for `Entity` objects
 - `ktx.ashley.families.*` for constructing `Family` builders with `KClasses`